Goodwill Changes Lives

 Goodwill’s weekly workshops provide job seekers with the skills they need to find, get and keep a job.
 Courses and training sessions focus on everything from basic computer skills to creating resumes, interviews, and more.

 In partnership with Trident Technical College, Palmetto Goodwill hosts ongoing START (Skills, Tasks And Results Training) hotel hospitality programs.
-Each six-week course provides successful candidates with three national certifications from in housekeeping, guest services and hospitality from the American Hotel & Lodging Institute.
+Each six-week course provides successful candidates with three national certifications in housekeeping, guest services and hospitality from the American Hotel & Lodging Institute.

 START was developed by the American Hotel & Lodging Educational Institute to help individuals begin their careers or continue their education in hospitality.
 The program prepares students to go straight from the classroom to the workforce and is supported by a network of 10,000 hotel owners and operators eager to hire for much needed front-line positions.